samsan1212/gatsby-starter-styled-ts/README.md

 7. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8. **`gatsby-provider-wrapper.js`**: This file is where all the 3rd party libraries initiate their wrappers, e.g. `redux`.
+8. **`gatsby-provider-wrapper.tsx`**: This file is where all the 3rd party libraries initiate their wrappers, e.g. `redux`.
 These allow the setup of 3rd libraries when the webapp are loaded.

 9. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.